diversi-tech/eventix/README.md

 # Supermarket Prices Project

-A web application for tracking supermarket items and prices, with an Express.js backend API and React frontend.
+A web application for creating and sharing events/meals, with an Express.js backend API and React frontend.

 ## Prerequisites